tlephan/tlephan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Software Development in Java, Node.js, React.js, AWS
+- 🔭 I’m currently working on Software Development in Java, Node.js, React.js, SQL, CDK.
-- 🌱 I’m currently learning AWS Cloud Computing
+- 🌱 I’m currently learning AWS Cloud Computing, CI/CD with Jenkins and GitHub Actions.
+- 🏃 I'm also an amateur runner and enjoy long runs 🏃🏃🏃.

 <!--
 **thanhpl/thanhpl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.